Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 #### Scope plane:
 * The website is made for helping travellers to plan their holidays using the map.
 * The map was centered the map on the user's location to find the nearby places.
-* Create a list of chosen places to see or do or a list of details for each chosen place.
+* he website is made for helping travellers to create a list of chosen places to see or do or a list of details of each chosen place.

 #### Structure plane
+* The project consists of 3 different pages "Home", "Activities",and "Contact" which can be accessed clicking on the nav links.
+All features are responsive on all device sizes.

+1.Home page:
++ info about Aussie Adventures team
++ reasons to travel in Australia
++ general info about Australia
++ gallery of australian places

+1.Activities page:
++ cards with activities and places options
++ an interactive google map
++ a pull-out taking-notes app to save the details of places to visit or activities to do which can be placed into a list .

+4.Contact page:
++ Faq section
++ contact details - the contact details
++ contact - form with submit form allows users to contact the team, by having them fill out the contact form (the modal opens and gives a feedback to users and the message sends via SendEmail Js
++

 #### Skeleton

- Balsamiq Wireframes was used to create all wireframes for the project. wireframes with some comments for desktop, tablet and mobile devices can be found below:
+ Balsamiq Wireframes was used to create all wireframes for the project. wireframes with some comments for desktop, tablet, and mobile devices can be found below:

  - Desktop version [Here](design/aussie-adventures-wireframes-desktop.png)
  - Tablet version [Here](design/aussie-adventures-wireframes-tablet.png)